smplchat/smplchat/README.md

 ```
 docker run -it --rm smplchat
 ```
 All the containers get their own IP that you can use for the /join command.
+Use flag " -e DEBUG=1" before smplchat for debug mode.

 You can run the build command again for any code changes, but if you want to remove the image, run:
 ```